dissyskcl/starter-academic/content/authors/pr/_index.md

 # Display name
 title: Paola Ruggero
 weight: 30
-role: Lecturr in Disordered Systems
+role: Lecturer in Disordered Systems

 # Is this the primary user of the site?
 superuser: false